 Savings to continue?

 Over the last few decades, savings has followed a path conversely proportionate to consumer confidence.
-When consumer confidence runs high, the rate of personal savings falls as people spend more than they earn.
+When consumer confidence runs high, the rate of personal savings falls as people spend more than they earn by taking on debt, forgetting the lessons of the most recent past recession.
 When consumer confidence is relatively low, personal savings rises.
-A financial “comfort zone” is accommodated either way.
+A financial “comfort zone” is accommodated either way, until it isn’t.

 Related article: